-Besides serving as publicity chair for JASP, Jennifer is a copy editor at The Washington Post and secretary of the board of the Metropolitan Washington D.C.
+A member of the JASP board, Jennifer is a copy editor for The Washington Post Magazine and serves as communications coordinator of the board of the Metropolitan Washington D.C.
 Region of the Jane Austen Society of North America.

 Inger teaches at the University of North Carolina at Chapel Hill, and has published and presented extensively on Jane Austen and the history of the novel.
 She continues to serve as president of the JASP Board, running most aspects of JASP and holding regular meetings with committee chairs.
 She co-founded JASP with James Thompson.

 Danielle is an assistant professor of English & Comparative Literature and an Endowed Delta Delta Delta Fellow in the Humanities at University of North Carolina at Chapel Hill.
 With affiliations in both Jewish Studies and American Studies, Danielle publishes and teaches on a variety of topics including slavery and the Holocaust in American fiction and film, lynching in American literature and discourse, and white nationalist culture and politics.

 A former English literature and creative-writing teacher at Durham School of the Arts, Caitlin has attended JASP several times, including as a teacher scholarship winner.
 She continues to help us improve our K-12 teacher program and professional development for teachers.